mdejean/parking/README.md

 1. Install the dependencies
 2. Add the user who will be running the script to postgres `createuser -d myusername`
-3. Create the template database `sudo -U postgres -f postgis_template.sql`
+3. Create the template database `sudo -u postgres psql -f postgis_template.sql`
 4. Get the data and put it in `import/`
 5. Run `./import.sh`
 6. Run `./update_map.sh`